Posted On06 Oct 2020

 To make your resume more personal

-Establishing a good relationship with potential employers is critical to success, and one great purpose of cover letter is to help overcome the rigid, impersonal nature inherent in resumes.
+Establishing a good relationship with potential employers is critical to success, and one great purpose of a cover letter is to help overcome the rigid, impersonal nature inherent in resumes.
 A cover letter can let your personality shine through, giving recruiters a better picture of you as a whole.
 That said, it’s important to emphasize in your letter the accomplishments that mean the most to you.
 By doing so, you give potential employers a better idea of the value you bring to the table.

 To comment on a referral

 Job referral is a great way to get a recruiter to give your resume a second look.
-You can use your cover letter to explain your relationship with the person who referred you and expounds on how the referral happened.
+You can use your cover letter to explain your relationship with the person who referred you and expound on how the referral happened.
 Mentioning the name of someone in the company can give your resume a familiarity that helps keep it in the mind of the recruiter reading it.

 Resumeble offers cover letter and resume writing services